Quantum Annealing by Hidetoshi Nishimori

 [B9] J. D. Biamonte and P. J. Love, Phys.
 Rev. A78, 012352 (2008).

-Quantum annealing is less susceptible to decoherence than the circuit model is since the former follows the inherently-stable ground state or low excited states.
+Quantum annealing is less susceptible to decoherence than the circuit model is since the former follows the inherently-stable ground state and its low-excition neighbors.

 Gate (circuit) model